kd2org/karadav/README.md

-# KaraDAV - A lightweight WebDAV server, with NextCloud compatibility
+# KaraDAV - A lightweight WebDAV server, compatible with ownCloud and NextCloud clients

 This is a simple and lighweight WebDAV server, allowing to easily set up a file sharing server compatible with WebDAV and NextCloud clients.
 It has no dependencies and good performance.